odpi/egeria-connector-xtdb/site/docs/getting-started/setup.md

 ??? question "Transport-level security"
     The [truststore.p12](https://github.com/odpi/egeria/raw/master/truststore.p12)
     file provides a local truststore for Java.
-This allows the self-signed certificate embedded within the server chassis (by default) to be trusted.
+This allows the self-signed certificate embedded within the OMAG Server Platform (by default) to be trusted.

-    Without this trust, interactions with the server chassis (such as the REST calls that are made through Java to handle interaction between the chassis and the connector) will result in an `SSLHandshakeException`.
+    Without this trust, interactions with the OMAG Server Platform (such as the REST calls that are made through Java to handle interaction between the Platform and the connector) will result in an `SSLHandshakeException`.

     While this `truststore.p12` file allows SSL-encrypted communication, the fact that